jleahred/fsm_gen/README.md

 This example is about building a system that handles login requests.

-The diagram would look like this:
+The _state_ diagram would look like this:

 ![Basic diagram](basic_diagram.png)